$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Introduction

-Through extensive experiments on VoxFormer~(\cite{li2023voxformer}) and two datasets, we show that our Depth-UP achieves up to 11.58\% increase in geometry completion and 14.61\% increase in semantic segmentation.
-Our HCP achieves 45\% improvement in the geometry prediction for the person class, with only 3.4\% total IoU overhead.
-This improves the prediction of rare safety-critical classes, such as persons and bicyclists, thereby reducing potential risks for AVs.
-And compared with baselines, our HCP reduces up to 85\% set sizes and up to 91\% coverage gap.
-These results highlight the significant improvements in both accuracy and uncertainty quantification offered by our $\alpha$-SSC approach.
+Extensive experiments on two OCC models (VoxFormer~\citet{li2023voxformer} and OccFormer~\citet{zhang2023occformer}) and two datasets (SemanticKITTI~\citet{behley2019semantickitti} and KITTI360~\citet{li2023sscbench}) show that our Depth-UP improves geometry completion by 11.58\% and semantic segmentation by 12.95\%.
+Our HCP enhances person-class geometry prediction by 45\% with only 3.4\% IoU overhead, improving prediction on rare safety-critical classes, such as persons and bicyclists, thereby reducing potential risks for AVs.
+Compared with baselines, HCP reduces set size by 92\% and coverage gap by 84\%, an additional 18\% set size reduction when combined with Depth-UP.
+These results demonstrate the significant accuracy and uncertainty quantification improvements of our $\alpha$-OCC.